DESIGNERS OF DEVELOPMENT OPTIONS

 Continue Reading

-A GROUP of multidisciplinary experts is proposing a three-pronged approach in developing the country’s production activities at the time of economic recession due to the coronavirus pandemic, and it involves shifting funds and programs toward the blue economy.
+A group of multidisciplinary experts is proposing a three-pronged approach in developing the country’s production activities at the time of economic recession due to the coronavirus pandemic, involving shifting funds and programs toward the blue economy.

-In a white paper, the Brain Trust Inc. laid out what it deemed as crucial strategic imperatives to maximize production capacities that would enable survival in a time of crisis.
-The experts behind the group said now is the best time to systematize, scale and shift the agriculture and fisheries sectors to make them sustainable.
+In a white paper, Brain Trust Inc. laid out strategic imperatives to maximize production capacities that would enable survival in a time of crisis.